ItsMonarch04/crash-course/docs/adr/0005-store-format-audit.md

 checkpoint pin/release semantics.
 The golden vectors live in `cc-store::tests::golden_byte_layout_vectors` and `docs/formats.md`.

+The following production-scale deltas were explicitly outside that fixture
+release: restart-interval block
-The following production-scale deltas are explicitly outside this fixture release and must not be described as implemented: restart-interval block indexes, per-block CRCs, thresholded on-disk manifest rewrites with an atomic META flip, and chunked compaction driven by simulator ticks.
-The current single-table flush and whole-job compaction remain deterministic and are covered by focused tests.
+indexes, per-block CRCs, thresholded on-disk manifest rewrites with an atomic META flip, and chunked compaction driven by simulator ticks.
+The current single-table flush and whole-job compaction at that boundary were deterministic and covered by focused tests.

 ## Consequences

 Readers can verify every persisted byte emitted by the fixture and can reject corruption before values are exposed.
+ADR-0017 records the versioned successor;
-A future implementation of any deferred delta must add a new format version or an explicit compatible extension, refresh the golden vectors, and add crash-ordering tests before the claim can be promoted.
+any further layout change still requires an explicit compatible extension, refreshed golden vectors, and crash-ordering tests.